digitalbazaar/did-cli/README.md

     did COMMAND -vv ...
     did COMMAND -q ...

-Local DID data and a config file is stored in your `$HOME/.did/` directory.
+Copies of registered DIDs, keys, and metadata are all stored in your `$HOME/.dids/` directory.

 Remote commands operate on a ledger.
 Various ledgers may be available.
 They can be selected with the `--ledger/-l` option which defaults to `veres`.